georgerappel/domain-links-scraper/README.md

 This script was used to [generate a page rank](https://github.com/georgerappel/page-rank) for a university assignment, It can also be used to generate a adjacency matrix, graphs, and many other data structures that require links between pages in a domain.

+### Running the script

+Install scrapy using pip:

+`sudo pip install scrapy`

+Run the bash file to start scraping:

+`bash start_scraper.sh`

+If you `CTRL + C` during the process, some URLs will be saved anyway in the output file.